webmiddle/webmiddle/README.md

 ## Remote execution

-WebMiddle objects can be easily turned into REST APIs thanks to the `webmiddle-server` package, allowing remote access via HTTP.
+WebMiddle objects can be easily turned into REST APIs by using the `webmiddle-server` package, allowing remote access via HTTP.

 Suppose you have the following webmiddle: